-- An additional 275 megalitres a year for agriculture
+- an additional 275 megalitres a year for agriculture

-- New agricultural activity generating around $4.6 million revenue for the region
+- new agricultural activity generating around $4.6 million revenue for the region

-- Opportunities for industry growth and expansion.
+- opportunities for industry growth and expansion.

-The Bundaleer Pipeline Scheme will provide an additional water source to industry in the Mid North, at an affordable price.
+Subject to funding arrangements, the Bundaleer Pipeline Scheme will provide an additional water source to industry in the Mid North, at an affordable price.